Mars Wrigley bets on Asia’s chocolate boom

 “Succeeding in Asia means acknowledging there is no one-size-fits-all approach,” he said.
 “For Mars to succeed, we need to remain deeply consumer-obsessed, tailoring our strategies to meet the unique needs of each market.”

-For example, the US-based company, which makes M&M’s, Snickers, Orbit and Skittle, has introduced “smaller packs of happiness” in Southeast Asia, whose chocolate consumption is lower than Europe and North America.
+For example, the US-based company, which makes M&M’s, Snickers, Orbit and Skittles, has introduced “smaller packs of happiness” in Southeast Asia, whose chocolate consumption is lower than Europe and North America.

 Asia’s confectionery market is projected to grow 5.6% annually to $213b by 2029, according to German online data platform Statista.
 Most of the region’s $201.8b revenue in 2024 is generated in China at $84b.

 Parmar cited Asia’s growing middle class, many of whom have yet to experience international brands.
-“This presents an incredible opportunity for us to make our brands household names.”
+“There is huge potential for us to increase our penetration in these markets to make our brands a household name.”

 As disposable incomes rise, consumers are expected to increase their basket sizes, making it vital for Mars Wrigley to offer products that resonate with local tastes.

-Palmar said their “right size, right price” approach makes their chocolates appealing to many people.
-The company has identified “Strategic 8” markets that also include South Korea, Hong Kong, Taiwan, Malaysia, and Thailand as key growth areas.
+Parmar said their “right size, right price” approach makes their chocolates appealing to many people.

 The chocolate maker is also banking on e-commerce to drive growth, Parmar said, citing partnerships with online platforms like FoodPanda, Grab and TikTok.